 Instead of chasing busy areas, it might be helpful to find the areas that often have consistent ride requests.
 When it happens to be during busy hours, that can be even better.
 Even without any active promotions, you can still earn money by taking back-to-back ride requests if they come your way.

 Treat Your Side Hustle as a Business

-Your budget should include the following expenses:
+A budget might include the following expenses: